Deutherius/Filament-Width-Comp-Experiments/README.md

 Also, as the sensors work in analog, they are susceptible to electrical noise - a lowpass filter near the board input pins might be advisable.
 Or go with a digital solution in the first place.

 ## Charts!
 Data!
 I'll try to keep an up-to-date chart with various filament width logs here.
-At this time in a single chart, but I think it will become unreadable very quickly.
-I'll figure something out, probably.
+Click on the chart to get an interactive live version.

 So far we have:
 1. ESUN ABS+ Black, new batch